Does it Snow In Maui?

 It is a beautiful opportunity for the locals to see snow as not many of them ever leave the Hawaiian islands and get to experience how it feels to play in the white fluffy flakes that many others are blessed to see on the western and eastern parts of the United States.

 It is a phenomenon to many that it even snows in Maui and on The Big Island, it comes as a shock to many people including myself!
 I remember the first time it snowed while I was living on the Maui back in 2016 all my friends were going up the mountain to see the snow.
-I was baffled, and didn’t believe them until the next morning I woke up to a beautiful white cap on Haleakala.
+I was baffled, and didn’t believe them until the next morning I woke up to a beautiful white cap in Haleakala National Park.
 I remember feeling a tsunami of gratitude for the island and what it has to offer from the towering waves to the snow caps on the summit.

 Final Thoughts on Visiting Maui during the Winter Time